The PROSPECT Reactor Antineutrino Experiment: PROSPECT goals and design concept

-Previous optimization studies of short baseline antineutrino detectors~\cite{Heeger:2012tc} identified as key parameters: an energy resolution of $\le\!10\%/\sqrt{E(\rm MeV)} $, a position resolution $\le\!0.20$ m, a signal to background ratio better than 1:1, a mass of a few tons and a baseline coverage of about 3 m.
-A segmented liquid scintillator detector utilizing $^6$Li to identify the neutrons from the IBD interaction and having good PSD to separate signals from gammas and positrons from hadronic particles can meet these goals.
+Previous optimization studies of short baseline antineutrino detectors~\cite{Heeger:2012tc} identified as key parameters: an energy resolution of $\le\!10\%/\sqrt{E(\rm MeV)} $ (RMS), a position resolution $\le\!0.20$ m, a signal to background ratio better than 1:1, a mass of a few tons and a baseline coverage of about 3 m.
+A segmented liquid scintillator detector utilizing $^6$Li to identify the neutrons from the IBD interaction and having good PSD to separate signals from $\g$-rays, electrons and other minimum ionization background signals from hadronic particles can meet these goals.
 The modularity improves background suppression by allowing spatial correlation of the prompt and delayed signals while naturally dividing the data into bins of known position and size.
 The non-scintillator material defining the segments should be minimized to achieve an acceptable energy response for accurate measurement of the antineutrino energy spectrum.

+Multiple calibration methods are needed to establish the efficiency as well as the energy and time response of the detector to IBD interactions.
+The PROSPECT detector design should allow the insertion of radioactive sources or optical pulses into the active detector volume as needed.
+Radioactive sources such as ${}^{137}{\rm Cs}$ or ${}^{60}{\rm Co}$ are needed to establish the overall energy scale.
+Positron annihilation $\g$-rays such as ${}^{68}{\rm Ge}$ or ${}^{22}{\rm Na}$ can establish the detector response and detection efficiency to positrons from IBD events.
+A neutron source such as ${}^{\rm 252}{\rm Cf}$ is needed to determine the IBD neutron detection efficiency.
+Signals from background radioactivity in the LiLS should also be used to track performance over time.